rakimdevcraig/fruitFacts/README.md

 Lessons Learned:
 In my pokemon app I didn't figure out how to add images when the information was printed to the DOM I also didn't know how to write numbers inside of an object yet.
 I feel like this App really strengthened my understanding of object-oriented programming and will be one that I look back on to say that was when things started to really click for me.

-Examples:
-Take a look at these example that I have in my portfolio